14.16 — Converting constructors and the explicit keyword

 Best practices for use of explicit

+The modern best practice is to make any constructor that will accept a single argument explicit by default.
+This includes constructors with multiple parameters where most or all of them have default values.
 This will disallow the compiler from using that constructor for implicit conversions.
 If an implicit conversion is required, only non-explicit constructors will be considered.
 If no non-explicit constructor can be found to perform the conversion, the compiler will error.

-If such a conversion is actually desired in a particular case, it is trivial to convert the implicit conversion into an explicit definition using list initialization.
+If such a conversion is actually desired in a particular case, it is trivial to convert the implicit conversion into an explicit definition using direct list initialization.

 The following should not be made explicit: